alexeyhimself/dtu_sdk_js/README.md

 ## About "Do They Use" service
 ["Do They Use"](https://dotheyuse.com) service is made to help teams to make data-driven decisions for their products.
-They way it helps to make data-driven decisions - is by providing ready-to-go quantitative data reports about their product usage by users for the teams.
+The way it helps to make data-driven decisions - is by providing ready-to-go quantitative data reports about their product usage by users for the teams.
+Teams get visual answers on various questions about their product's elements and features usage and can make decisions based on that data.

 Service works similarly to Google Analytics, but aims not Marketing and Sales teams, but Product teams.
-It helps teams to find answers on the following quantitative questions:
+This service helps teams to find answers on the following quantitative questions:
 * Do users use specified (tagged) web elements (buttons, links, check-boxes, etc.)?
 * If they do use them, then how many, how often they use each of them?
 * Which data they choose (in check-boxes, drop-downs, etc.) and how many?